 One of the significant problems with a poorly performed pushup is that it puts incredible strain on the lower back and spine.

 Thus, if you are gaining too much weight or have not worked out in quite some time, start with a changed version.
 Then, as your abdominal strength builds and your form improves, you can move to more advanced positioning and movement.

 Always start by assuming a good plank position.
 After all, a pushup is simply a moving plank.
 If performed correctly, you will maintain your plank throughout the movement while shortening the distance between your stretched-out body and the floor.

 To achieve a plank, lay flat on your stomach with your legs extended.
 Then, place your hands on the floor on each side of your body and use your toes to push up into an elevated position.

-Once you achieve, your spine should be straight, and your hips shouldn’t sag down towards the floor.
+Once you achieve this, your spine should be straight, and your hips shouldn’t sag down toward the floor.
 Also, you should fully engage lowIt’sbdominal muscles.
 If holding a plank hurts your lower back, correct your posture and try again.
 A plank can be good for building many of the same muscles you are targeting when doing pushups.

 Once you have mastered the plank, slowly bend your elbows to lower your body closer to the floor.
 Ensure that your posture does not change and that your abs remain fully engaged throughout the movement.

 When you are two to three inches from the floor, reverse the direction and push yourself back into the upright plank position.
 Repeat this movement for a complete set of ten.
 Try to perform as many sets as you can without losing excellent form.